-Workshops are 1.5 – 2 hours long, and can be implemented as a 1-time session or 2-4 separate sessions.
+Each workshop is typically 1.5 – 2 hours long, and can be implemented as an individual session or 2-4 separate sessions.

 Words to Action – Campus Curriculum